Big Data Analyst: Duties, Salary, and How to Become One

 • Attention to detail and accuracy

-While working as a big data analyst, you tend to use a wide range of tools and technologies to successfully fulfill the expectations of your job.
-Many of these professionals use various tools to address different types of analysis and data.
+Professionals use a variety of tools to address different types of analysis and data.
 Some of these tools and technologies include:

 • Hadoop is an open-source framework that stores both structured and unstructured data sets.